 WCA Healthcare Consortium

-The WCA Healthcare Consortium
+The Hudson Valley Healthcare Consortium

-An outgrowth of the Blue Ribbon Task Force on Healthcare Reform, the Westchester County Association created the WCA Healthcare Consortium to engage the healthcare community and the business community in preparing for a wave of change in the wake of health care reform.
+An outgrowth of the Blue Ribbon Task Force on Healthcare Reform, the Westchester County Association created the Hudson Valley Healthcare Consortium to engage the healthcare community and the business community in preparing for a wave of change in the wake of health care reform.
 More than 50 WCA members – leaders representing the healthcare, business, academic, and insurance sectors -- belong to the consortium, and its ranks are growing.

 The group’s initial goal is to establish a planning process and set expectations to create the best model to deliver high-quality, cost-effective healthcare to residents of Westchester and the region.